open-cluster-management-io/open-cluster-management-io.github.io/content/concepts/architecture.md

 ## Governance and risk (work in progress)

-The _governance and risk_ is the term used to define the processes that are used to manage security and compliance from a central interface page.
+The _governance and risk_ is the term used to define the processes that are used to manage security and compliance from the hub cluster.
 After you configure a hub cluster and a managed cluster, you can create, modify and delete policies on the hub and have them applied to the managed cluster.